michaelamponsah/koryabi-events/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-My gratitude goes to original designer of the UI used -  [Cindy Shin in Behance.](https://www.behance.net/adagio07)
+My gratitude goes to the original designer of the UI used -  [Cindy Shin in Behance.](https://www.behance.net/adagio07)

 ## 📝 License <a name="license"></a>